Files

 What is ArcGIS Online?

-ArcGIS Online is Esri’s cloud-based mapping software that lets you build interactive web maps.
-They provide analysis tools, such as the Routing Service, to gain location intelligence.
+ArcGIS Online is Esri’s cloud-based mapping software.
+It lets you build interactive web maps and provides analysis tools, such as the Routing Service, to gain location intelligence.
 ArcGIS Online enables you to work effectively across your organization by collaboratively building and using maps that you can share within your organization or publicly.

 Requirements